panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 (PBES2 Key Management Algorithms only) Maximum allowed "p2c" (PBES2 Count) Header Parameter value.
 The PBKDF2 iteration count defines the algorithm's computational expense.
 By default this value is set to 10000.
+The value must be a positive safe integer or `Infinity`.
+Set it to `Infinity` to disable the limit.

 ***